If you are a white person wanting to deepen your commitment to and skills in your practice of racial justice: welcome.

 This course will give you space to go deep into you and into the ways your white conditioning affects your relationships, your identity, and how you move around in the world.
-Expect lots of deep thinking.
+Expect lots of deep work.

 In each call, you’ll get a splice of curriculum/direct learning + a unique opportunity to be coached as a group, and to receive and/or witness 1×1 support.

 Change is difficult.
 Your community members will be like gym buddies – folks all working to strengthen their muscles, all championing one another in the process.
 You get to ask for feedback, or help, or support.
 And you get to give all of that too.
 Our liberation is all tied together – so we’ll do this together.

 - See whiteness, white conditioning, and white supremacy more clearly in your life so that, ultimately, you can choose and build the skills, actions, behaviors, resilience, and habits that support liberation.